EvitaKnits/nigel-is-25/README.md

 AM I RESPONSIVE SCREENSHOT HERE WITH EACH SCREEN ON A DIFFERENT PART

-CREATE A NEW FOLDER FOR DOCUMENTATION STUFF IN ROOT DIRECTORY INCLUDING SCREENSHOTS

-LOOK AT THE README EXAMPLE FROM KERA IN MY BOOKMARKS

 ## REQUIREMENT GATHERING AND PLANNING

 Before starting this project, I took some time to think about what the client needed and what the users (the people the client is inviting) needed from the website.
 I wrote a few user stories and extracted the user needs from them.
 These needs will also be a part of my manual testing plan.